Nandhakumar1123/Iot_Accident_detection/README.md

 ## 📌 Overview
 Road accidents are a major cause of injuries and fatalities worldwide.
 One of the major reasons for increased death rates is the delay in providing medical assistance to victims.
 In many cases, victims are unconscious or severely injured and unable to call for help.
 Lack of accurate location details further delays emergency response.

-This project presents an **IoT-based Intelligent Accident Detection and Emergency Response System** that automatically detects accidents using multiple sensors, verifies the event using intelligent logic, and sends emergency alerts with location details through the internet without human intervention.
+This project presents an **IoT-Based Intelligent Accident Detection and Emergency Response System** that automatically detects accidents using multiple sensors, verifies the event using intelligent logic, and sends emergency alerts with location details through the internet without human intervention.

 ---